pranathisarma11uk-del/Customer-Churn-Analysis-Using-Machine-Learning/README.md

 This report details the development of a predictive analytics framework that transforms customer retention from a reactive cost center into a proactive growth strategy.
 By leveraging machine learning, we can now identify at-risk customers months in advance, understand the root causes of churn, and prescribe targeted interventions.
 Our final model successfully identifies 55% of customers who will churn, providing the opportunity to save over 55,000 customers and protect £46+ million in annual revenue.
 The following sections outline our analytical approach, key findings, and a strategic four-point action plan for immediate implementation.

+## 🚀 How to Run

+1. Download all files from this page
+2. Open `CustomerChurnAnalysisForGithub.ipynb` in Jupyter Notebook
+3. Run the notebook to see the customer churn analysis

 ## The Business Problem: Quantifying the Churn Challenge
 The telecommunications sector faces intense competition and high customer acquisition costs.
 Retaining an existing customer is 5 to 7 times less expensive than acquiring a new one, making churn reduction a primary lever for profitability.
 The fundamental flaw in most retention strategies is their reactive nature.
 By the time a customer contacts the company to cancel, the decision is often final, and retention offers are both desperate and expensive.
 Our objective was to shift this paradigm by building an early-warning system capable of predicting churn with sufficient lead time to deploy effective, pre-emptive measures.